 AKA “non-linear dynamics”, “smooth dynamical systems”, “systems” even (as in most of the content in “systems biology”).

-interpret an ODE as a vector field
+interpret any general ODE as a vector field and study it visually

 Did you ever think an ordinary differential equations book will have this picture:

-This is Perko’s book Differential Equations and Dynamical Systems, Third Edition (2006), a good read, if youre familiar with Analysis in .
+This is Perko’s book Differential Equations and Dynamical Systems, Third Edition (2006), a good read, if you’re familiar with Analysis in .
 Otherwise any physics text on “non-linear dynamics” works, for example Steven Strogatz’s Non-linear dynamics lecture videos and book.

 vector fields and ODE dictionary